Anant/topic-docker/README.md

 ---

-Please feel free to make a pull request or tweet to me [@xingh](https://twitter.com/xingh) for improvements and suggestions
+Please feel free to make a pull request.
+I'm also available on Twitter at [@xingh](https://twitter.com/xingh).
+My goal is to make this type of KB a template repository for more content similar to the awesome lists.